 Operational projects vs. strategic initiatives: understanding the differences

 Confusion between operational projects and strategic initiatives often leads to misallocated resources and misaligned expectations.
 While both are essential, they serve different functions in the organizational ecosystem.
-Understanding these differences helps leaders make informed decisions about resource allocation and timeline expectations.
+To make informed decisions about resource allocation and timeline expectations you need to understand those differences.

 Operational projects concentrate on executing processes efficiently, while strategic initiatives focus on determining the most effective direction for the organization.
 The following comparison illustrates the key distinctions: